Louisii/to-do-list/README.md

 # to-do-list with MySQL, Node.js, Express.js, React.js, and TailwindCSS

-This is a simple to-do-list application built using MySQL, Node.js, Express.js, React.js, and Tailwind CSS.
-It allows users to create, read, update, and delete tasks from their to-do list.
+This project is a simple task management application built using ReactJS on the frontend and a NodeJS/Express server on the backend.
+The user can add new tasks to the list, mark them as done, and delete them.
+The application fetches data from a MySQL database using Axios.
+The interface is designed using Tailwind CSS and features a responsive layout.

 ## Figma Portotype